Ojochogwu866/ojochogwu-xyz/README.md

 # Ojochogwu__

-This repository and everything contained therein is the codebase responsiblr for my personal portfolio.
+This repository and everything contained is the codebase responsible for my personal portfolio.

 ### `npm start`